YKapadia1/weatherapp/README.md

 - getpkg.bat
 - buildapp.bat

+It is also possible to do the same thing in Visual Studio Code, provided you have the project folder open in a workspace and Dart/Flutter is integrated into the IDE:

+In the terminal, type the command "flutter clean" without quotes to completely clean the project.
+Next, type the command "flutter pub get" also without quotes to acquire the necessary packages.
+Finally, type the command "flutter build apk" also without quotes to build the project.

 The assembled APK can be found in "\build\app\outputs\flutter-apk", and will be called "app-release.apk".

 When downloading the ZIP, the project should have already had cleanproj.bat run already, so all you need to do is download the necessary